DISSINET/InkVisitor/packages/database/README.md

 Warning: this script will remove all tables and recreates them with basic mock data.

+### Datasets

+In [datasets](./datasets) directory you can find different groups of import data.
+Respective files are referenced in scripts.
+For common data (acl entries/users), you can use files stored in [default](./datasets/default) directory.

 # Backup

 `rethinkdb` comes with `rethinkdb-dump` tool, which creates snapshot according to provided arguments.
 Normally you would need to call this tool periodically in `crontab`.
 You can use script [backup.sh](./scripts/backup.sh) for this, which do the following: